-DMWR is responsible for monitoring the spotless crake, and is the sole source of current, on-theground information about wildlife in the Territory.
+DMWR is responsible for monitoring the spotless crake, and is the sole source of current, on-the-ground information about wildlife in the Territory.
 This agency is funded through the U.S. Fish and Wildlife Service's Federal Assistance program for wildlife restoration on an annual basis to monitor and manage the fish and wildlife resources of the Territory of American Samoa, and the Service requests annual updates from DMWR on the status of candidate species.
-We also review current scientific literature to seek new published information about the species in Samoa and elsewhere in its range, and we send our most current information to regional and species experts for review.
+We also requested information from biologists with the National Park of American Samoa, reviewed current scientific literature to seek new published information about the species in Samoa and elsewhere in its range, and sent our most current information to regional and species experts for review.
 We received the latest update from DMWR on August 31, 2006; other queries and literature review yielded no new information.
 In addition to the surveys described under "CONSERVATION MEASURES PLANNED OR IMPLEMENTED" above, irregular visits are made to the Tau summit, where the agency conducts surveys using night-vision and videography to verify that the spotless crake still is present.
 The last visit was made in 2003, and two hurricanes have struck Samoa since then.
 The current rate of detection of this species is insufficient to accurately estimate total population size.
 The spotless crake is a cryptic species and its only known occurrence in American Samoa is in an extremely remote location, therefore it is difficult to monitor.
 While more intensive population monitoring would certainly be desirable given these challenges, our assessment uses the best available scientific and commercial data, and is therefore adequate to conduct our annual assessment.